Skip to Main Content

 3. Explore the UW universities to find which one(s) might be the best fit for you.

-4. Pay attention to deadlines - the direct admit form does not necessarily connect you to their scholarship process.
+4. Pay attention to deadlines - the Direct Admit form does not necessarily connect you to their scholarship process.
 Go to the Financial Aid and Scholarship sections of their websites to find out the details about scholarships, and pay attention to the information they might send you via email.

 5. Complete the FAFSA, which will be available starting Dec 1.
 Make sure to include the colleges you are interested in so they can put together a financial aid package for you.